Walter Perrie

 Walter Perrie (born 1949) is a Scottish poet, author, editor and critic.
 He has also published under the pseudonym Patrick MacCrimmon.

 Education

 Born in the village of Quarter, South Lanarkshire, Scotland, on 5 June 1949, Walter Perrie was educated at the Hamilton Academy, and studied philosophy at the University of Edinburgh.
 (He subsequently gained a further degree from the University of Stirling.)

 Career

 Since the 1970s, Walter Perrie has been a poet, editor, travel writer and contributor to numerous magazines and periodicals.
 Perrie was a founding co-editor in 1969 of the literary magazine Chapman (Chapman Publishing, Edinburgh), editing the magazine until 1975.
 Managing Editor, 1985–90, of Margin:International Arts Quarterly, Perrie has also been editor of Lines Review and, with John Herdman, Fras magazine.
-Scottish-Canadian Exchange Fellow at the University of British Columbia, Canada, 1984–85, Perrie is also a former Writer in Residence, University of Stirling (1991.)
+Scottish-Canadian Exchange Fellow at the University of British Columbia, Canada, 1984–85, Perrie is also a former Writer in Residence, University of Stirling (1991.).
+He was a James Merrill Fellow in Stonington, CT in 2017.